magicasaservice/vue-equipment/packages/plugins/MagicMenu/index.md

       items: [
         {
           label: 'instanceId',
           description: 'Provide the menu id.
-This is only neccessary if the trigger isn’t nested inside `MagicMenuProvider`.'
+This is only neccessary if the remote isn’t nested inside `MagicMenuProvider`.'
         },
         {
           label: 'string'